9 Favorite Day Trips from Tokyo with Kids

 Day Trips from Tokyo, Enoshima

-Enoshima Shrine.
+Enoshima Shrine is one of the area’s biggest draws.
 Photo by Amy Andrews

 Enoshima